teamed/teamed.io/pages/policy.md

 and postponed.
 Urgent tasks are assigned to performers immediately.
 Normal tasks are assigned to performers only when the project has less than ten assigned tasks.
 Postponed tasks are never assigned.
-To change any task priority, just a project manager, for exampl "_this task is urgent_" or "_this task is posponed_", or "_this task is not urgent any more_"
+To change any task priority, just ask a project manager, for example "_this task is urgent_" or "_this task is posponed_", or "_this task is not urgent any more_"

 {% par 27 %}